vispy/vispy/README.rst

 Currently, the main subpackages are:

--  **app**: integrates an event system and offers a unified interface on top of many window backends (Qt4, wx, glfw, IPython notebook with/without WebGL, and others).
+-  **app**: integrates an event system and offers a unified interface on top of many window backends (Qt4, wx, glfw, jupyter notebook, and others).
 Relatively stable API.
 -  **gloo**: a Pythonic, object-oriented interface to OpenGL.
 Relatively stable API.
 -  **scene**: this is the system underlying our upcoming high level